Looking for the best hiking in Starved Rock? This guide has got you covered!

 Difficulty: Easy

-Ottawa Canyon Trail presents an easy and enjoyable hike ideal for families and casual hikers.
-With barely any stairs to navigate, the trail offers a stress-free path through beautiful natural landscapes.
+Ottawa Canyon Trail is an easy and enjoyable hike for casual hikers.
+With barely any stairs to navigate, the trail is relaxing and calm.

-This minor obstacle adds a touch of adventure to the hike without detracting from its overall accessibility and charm.
+This minor obstacle adds a touch of adventure to the hike!

 Tip: One of my favorite times of year to visit is in the winter for frozen waterfalls- a totally epic adventure!